-Prerequisite(s): ENG 110.
 Reading and examination of folklore, as folk art and as cultural holding material; study may focus on types (such as myths, legend, fairy tales); groups (such as miners, cowboys, railroaders); or regions (such as Ozarks, New England or Scandinavia).
 Student requests will considered.
 Variable Content Course.
 May be repeated to a total of 6 hours.

-Credit hours: 1 Lecture contact hours: 1 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Upon demand